DDNStorage/infinia-csi-driver/README.md

 replicas: 1  # Change this to 2 or more.
 ```

-RED CSI driver's pods should be running after installation:
+Infinia CSI driver's pods should be running after installation:

 ```bash
 $ kubectl get pods